stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 ### Along came BERT
 Not going to introduce BERT here, it took the world by storm and since then has been used for pretty much anything - turning regular rocks into gold, curing the blind, bringing people back from the dead... and wasn't trained on any of these tasks, what a guy!<br>
 *(Hi, this is me being totally sarcastic because it's my blog.
 As you'll see here and in the future, I'm not the biggest fan of huge-but-dumb models that happen to work well for English)*
-So BERT has four important qualities that make it
+So BERT has four important qualities that make it interesting for multi-tagging Hebrew:
+1. It's contextualized and remember that the correct segmentation is relies on context
+2. It breaks
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3NzcyMjY2NCwxMzkxMzY5MjQwLC0zMz
-UxOTIxNDMsLTMxODE4MTU0LDE3NjA1MjAwNjgsMjA1NTE0MDk1
-OCwtODU0ODA5NTMsNTYxNzM2ODI5LDEyNzcxNDA4MDNdfQ==
+eyJoaXN0b3J5IjpbMTE1Njk2NzkzLDEzOTEzNjkyNDAsLTMzNT
+E5MjE0MywtMzE4MTgxNTQsMTc2MDUyMDA2OCwyMDU1MTQwOTU4
+LC04NTQ4MDk1Myw1NjE3MzY4MjksMTI3NzE0MDgwM119
 -->